Pratim-Senapati/qflow-projects/examples/cordic/cordic_description.md

 ## ✅ Key Features:
 - Input:

-	- `theta`: The input angle in radians, represented as a 16-bit fixed-point number.
+	- `theta`: The input angle in radians, represented as a 8-bit fixed-point number.

 	- `clk`: Clock signal for sequential operations.

-	- `reset`: Resets the module.
+	- `rst`: Resets the module and initializes values.

 - Output:

-	- `sine`: Sine of the input angle (16-bit fixed-point format).
+	- `sine`: Sine of the input angle (8-bit fixed-point format).

-	- `cosine`: Cosine of the input angle (16-bit fixed-point format).
+	- `cosine`: Cosine of the input angle (8-bit fixed-point format).

+	- `done`: Goes high when value is at output port.

 ## ⚙️ Algorithm Workflow:
 1. Initialization:

-	- The angle is compared against predefined arctangent values (look-up table).
+	- Arctangent values are calculated and stored for iterative operations in Look-Up Table.

 2. Iterations: